SunilVeeravalli/AirlineGateSensorsProject/Readme.md

 This is a case study to accurately find out the assigned gate for an aeroplane from sensor readings that will make the airport more efficient and improve its billing application.

+### CASE
+The challenge problem involves an airport.
+The airport has four gates and seven sensors placed around the airport.
+The airport would like to know which gate the aircraft went to given the sensor readings.
+Being able to accurately establish the assigned gate from sensor readings will make the airport more efficient and improve its billing application.

+The airport has provided 2,000 examples of a gate assignment along with the readings of seven sensors at each assignment.
+The challenge is to build a model that will accurately predict the gate based on the sensor readings available.

+The following data files are available:
+* master.csv – Data on the gate assignments for incoming flights
+* assignment - The key of a gate assignment event provided by the airport
+* gate - The gate assigned when the aircraft opened its doors
+* stream[1-7].csv – Data from each sensor is provided in a separate file
+* assignment - The key of a gate assignment event provided by the airport
+* s[1-7] - A reading from the sensor at the event time
+* n[1-7] - A reading from the sensor at the event time

+### SOLUTION
 Upon extracting the zipped folder you received, the file structure you see will be as follows:

 ![folder structure](Images/folder%20structure.JPG)